cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 ## Timeline for EG-151

-**Weeks 2-3**: Laboratory introduction.
+**Weeks 2-4**: Laboratory introduction.
 Students enrolling on the Electrical and Electronic degree programmes come from a wide range of backgrounds.
 Some students will have taken a technology based course in their previous education, and in consequence they will have some familiarity with electronic components and embedded microcontrollers.
 Other students will have little or no experience of practical electronics.
 The laboratory introduction gives everybody an experience of using electronic components in a practical circuit, use of laboratory instruments, and an introduction to simulation software.
 The laboratory introduction starts in week 2 and will continue for the first two weeks of teaching.
 It will make use of the on-campus timetabled lab slots.
 Assessment of the laboratory introduction is partly “on the spot” in the case of the Tic-Tac construction.
 The lab diary will be assessed at the end of the exercise.
-The laboratory introduction is worth 5% of the module.
+The laboratory introduction is worth 15% of the module.

 **Weeks 2 to 12**: On-demand materials and live timetabled on-line sessions. **There is one lecture per week, starting at 12 noon on Monday afternoons.
 This lecture includes the architecture of a typical 8-bit microcontroller, and how the internal registers permit different programming structures.
 Initially examples will be in C-language, but examples in assembly language, needed to understand the detailed working of the microcontroller hardware, will be given as the module progresses.
 Review and preparation for the class test will be given in Week 10; feedback on the class test will be given in Week 12.

-**Weeks 2 to 7**: Following the laboratory introduction, students will embark on a series of experiments designed to build experience in programming the target microcontroller, and the use of an Integrated Development Environment to debug their programmes.
+**Weeks 3 to 8**: Following the laboratory introduction, students will embark on a series of experiments designed to build experience in programming the target microcontroller, and the use of an Integrated Development Environment to debug their programmes.
 Detailed records of progress will be recorded in a lab diary which will be assessed at the end of the module.
 There will be opportunities for feedback to be given on lab diaries before they are submitted for final assessment.
 As social-distancing rules limit access to the electronics laboratory, the lab exercises have been designed to be taken home.
 Additional support will be available on-line via a scheduled weekly support session attended by module lecturers and demonstrators.
 This part of the module is worth 20% of the total.

-**Week 8**: has been reserved for the **EG-126 Engineering for People** activity.
-There will be no teaching or labs on EG-151 in week 8.
+**Week 5**: has been reserved for the **EG-133 Engineering for People Hackathon** activity.
+There will be no teaching or labs on EG-151 in week 5.

 **Week 9**: Briefing about the Mini-Project.

+**Weeks 9 to 12**: The mini-project carries 35% of the marks for this module.

-**Weeks 9 to 12**: All mini-projects will be based on the same core components.
+All mini-projects will be based on the same core components.
 This approach has been very successful in Micromouse, where the starting point is the same for all the teams.
-This year, each student will be provided with a project briefing, which will take the form of a  suggested breadboard layout and an example programme, so that a working system can be constructed.
-The briefing will outline a number of additional features which can be added to the programme and breadboard, to give additional functionality.
+This year, each student will be provided with a project briefing, which will take the form of a  suggested breadboard layout and an example programme, so that a working system can be constructed. his year, each Mini Project team will be given a plug-in breadboard, a HCS08QG8 microcontroller and a LCD alphanumeric display, capable of two lines of 16 characters.
+A suggested layout will be provided, showing how to connect the microcontroller to the LCD using the minimum number of pins.
+A demonstration programme will also be provided to show how the LCD can be updated with ASCII characters.

-Each Mini Project participant must return a document containing an explanation of work carried out, a programme listing, and photos of the completed system.
+Each Mini Project team must decide on an application for these core components, for example a digital multimeter, a frequency meter, an ultrasonic rangefinder, and so on.
+In each case, additional hardware and firmware must be connected to the core components to achieve the chosen application.

+Starting from the demonstration programme, it is possible to write a programme which converts numeric data into ASCII characters.
+The data could come from the built-in ADC, or from some form of sensor such as an ultrasonic rangefinder.
+Each team will decide on the method of converting and presenting the information on the LCD.

+An alternative project will be provided for students who are registered for temporary online teaching.

 The marking schedule for the Mini-Project may be found earlier in this document.

-**Week 11**: The **class test** carries 40% of the module mark.
+**Week 11**: The **class test** carries 30% of the module mark.
 It will be based on the taught material from the lecture course and experience from the laboratory exercises.
 Many of the questions will be of the form, “what bits will be set on Port X if the following lines of code are executed” and will require a detailed understanding of the operation of the microcontroller.
 The class test will be delivered electronically via a Canvas Quiz and feedback will therefore be immediate aside from any text or essay questions that will have to be manually marked.

 **Week 12**: Assessment of mini-project.
 As mentioned above, the mini-project will be assessed on the basis of a successful demonstration of the completed project and a short report.
 The report should contain a reflection on what has been achieved in the mini-project, a well-commented programme listing, and photographs of the completed project.
 Other evidence may be provided at the discretion of the student.